 Representing the seller of a substantial property in a claim for misrepresentation brought by purchaser relating to flooding.
 The claim was successfully defended on the basis of the evidence put forward proving that no misrepresentation had been made or relied upon and the issues were in fact caused by the purchaser’s later works at the property.

 Acting for Trustees to an estate which left a life interest to a life tenant.
 Upon the death of the life tenant, another occupier refused to vacate the property stating that they too had a life interest and/or proprietary estoppel and/or constructive trust claims.
 Following issue of proceedings to remove him, negotiations ensued and agreement was reached so that the Trustees were able to deliver up possession of the property to the ultimate Beneficiary as per the Will.

 Successfully defending a mortgage repossession claim brought against her clients which enabled them to sell the property themselves for a much higher price than the mortgage company looked to achieve following the proposed repossession and enable them fully redeem the mortgage and buy an alternative property.

 Acting for a landlord client, who owns a caravan site of static caravans in relation to the removal of an assured tenant who had been living in one of these dwellings for decades.
 Following Hayley’s advice and, following negotiations and correspondence with the tenant, the client has now gained possession, despite having been previously advised by an alternative firm that this was impossible.

 Qualifications and Accreditations

-- Associate of the Chartered Institute of Legal Executives
+- Graduate Member of the Chartered Institute of Legal Executives